kircherlab/hemoMIPs/README.md

 conda activate vep-env
 ```
-Adjust the Path to your pipeline location.
+Adjust the Path to your pipeline location of the following comand.
 This command will download the human VEP cache which is 14G.  \
 This can take a while. \
 If you already have the VEP database, simply adjust the path to your database in the config.yml.
 Note that we run the pipeline using VEP v98.